What is a neutral wire? Why do I need it for my smart home?

 Without one, any of your smart devices or household appliances will work at all!

-• Hot wire: Commonly coded with red color at least in the U.S. Basically is the first path that the electricity takes from the transformer outside your house until any kind of electrical device connected to the circuit.
+- Hot wire: Commonly coded with red color at least in the U.S. Basically is the first path that the electricity takes from the transformer outside your house until any kind of electrical device connected to the circuit.

-• Ground wire: In case something terrible happen with your switch, fridge, or any device, the Ground wire will redirect that current directly to the source, avoiding an accident.
+- Ground wire: In case something terrible happen with your switch, fridge, or any device, the Ground wire will redirect that current directly to the source, avoiding an accident.
 If you’re lucky enough you won’t use this cable never in your life.

 Below, please see these images to fully understand the location of each of the cables that I explained above:

-Alright, now that we understand what is the actual definition of these wires, we can continue to deep diver into installation and more!
+Alright, now that we understand what is the actual definition of these wires, we can continue to deep diver into the installation and more!

 The fact that most electricians say that your wall boxes don’t have a neutral wire is a bad misconception that confuses a lot of people.